 I have blurred out the street names, but where the red arrow is pointing is where the phone was located the last time Google got a fix on its location.
 Unlike Find My iPhone, the Google method actually gives you the exact address where the phone is pinging from.

-Ask On Social Media
+5. Ask on Social Media

 Before giving up on your phone, it might pay to ask on social media.
 It’s quite possible that a friend you have just visited may have found your phone down the side of the sofa.
 It doesn’t hurt to try.

-Check The “Lost & Found”
+6. Check the “Lost and Found”

 If you retrace your steps, you might figure out that you last saw your phone on the bus or train.
 Or perhaps a shop?
 Lots of places, especially public transport, have lost and found departments, which you can contact to ask if an iPhone has been handed in.